Two teens no roller blades pushing another teen who is sitting on a skateboard.

 Kids Helpline is available for any reason.

 We get that being a teen can be really hard at times!
-If you need a second opinion, want to talk things through or are stuck and don't know what to do, give us a call, start a WebChat or send us an email today.
+If you need a second opinion, want to talk things through or are stuck and don't know what to do, give us a call or start a webchat to get respectful and confidential support.